 Glenn was elected as the 132nd President of the Pennsylvania Funeral Directors Association (PFDA) from June 12, 2013 until June 12, 2014.
-The PFDA is one of the oldest and largest state funeral director associations in the United States.
-He served two terms as the District 4 Governor and held the offices of Secretary/Treasurer and President-Elect on the PFDA Board of Governors.
-He serves on numerous PFDA Committees, including the Strategic Planning Committee, Grievance Committee, Cremation Committee, Policy Committee, and the Forms Committee.
-Glenn currently serves on the board of Directors of the Pittsburgh Institute of Mortuary Science (PIMS).
+The PFDA is the oldest and largest state funeral directors association in the United States.
+He served two terms as the District 4 Governor and held the offices of secretary/treasurer and president-elect on the PFDA Board of Governors.
+He serves on numerous PFDA committees, including the Strategic Planning Committee, Grievance Committee, Cremation Committee, Policy Committee, and the Forms Committee.
+Glenn currently serves on the board of directors of the Pittsburgh Institute of Mortuary Science (PIMS).

 Glenn is a member of the Central Pennsylvania Funeral Directors Association, National Funeral Directors Association, Selected Independent Funeral Homes, International Order of the Golden Rule and Cremation Association of North America.

-Early in his career Glenn was a charter member of the Hollidaysburg Jaycees holding many positions on the Board and serving as President.
-He served 5 years on the Finance Committee and became President of the Hollidaysburg YMCA.
-Shortly after re-locating to the Centre County Region, Glenn served on the Board of Directors and as the President of Easter Seals where he was the honorary recipient of the Brace for an Ace Award.
+Early in his career Glenn was a charter member of the Hollidaysburg Jaycees holding many positions on their board and was president.
+He served 5 years on the Finance Committee and became president of the Hollidaysburg YMCA.
+Shortly after relocating to the Centre County Region, Glenn served on the board of directors and as the president of Easter Seals where he was the honorary recipient of the Brace for an Ace Award.
 This award is given to individuals who go above and beyond outstanding volunteer service on behalf of the people in their communities with disabilities.
-He was a Board member of the Pennsylvania Centre Orchestra where he served as Vice President and President.
+He was a board member of the Pennsylvania Centre Orchestra where he served as vice president and president.
 He received the Amadeus Award which honors many years of devotion to Centre County and Central Pennsylvania for inspiring leadership and selfless contributions of time and talent that positively impacted the Pennsylvania Centre Orchestra organization.

 Glenn enjoys classical music, golf, sailing and gardening.

 Glenn and his late wife, Margery, came to State College in 1973.
-They have two children, Stephen C. Fleming and his wife Laura live in State College and his daughter Rebecca L. Fleming of Evergreen, Colorado.
+They have two children, Stephen C. Fleming, and his wife, Laura, who live in State College and his daughter, Rebecca L. Fleming, of Evergreen, Colorado.
 Glenn also has 4 grandchildren.

 John H. Jay Herrington - Funeral Director, Funeral Service Manager